Water hardness sensor error

 Step 5

-Navigate to the control panel settings menu and verify that the dH (water hardness) setting matches your local water supply hardness, which you can find by contacting your water utility or using an inexpensive test strip.
-An incorrectly set value causes the dishwasher to either regenerate too infrequently — leaving water under-softened and triggering the sensor error — or too frequently, wasting salt and shortening softener life.
-Pro tip: most US municipal water falls between 10–25 dH, but if you are on well water, test it directly as hardness can be significantly higher.
+Go to the control panel settings menu and check that the dH (water hardness) setting matches your local water supply hardness.
+You can find this information by contacting your water utility or using an inexpensive test strip.
+An incorrectly set value can cause the dishwasher to regenerate too infrequently — allowing hard water to trigger the sensor error — or too frequently, wasting salt and shortening the softener’s life.
+Pro tip: most U.S. municipal water falls between 10-25 dH, but if you’re on well water, test it directly as hardness can be significantly higher.

 Step 6